Academics

 • Technology, Design & Engineering

 This course introduces students to technology, design, and engineering concepts.
-With digital media software, they create fake photos to learn about digital image forensics.
-They are introduced to architecture and Computer Aided Design by designing and 3D printing famous landmarks.
-They learn about physical forces and military engineering with the Pumpkin Chunkin’ Catapult Challenge and about civil engineering with the Break-A-Bridge Challenge.
-Finally, they learn about the four types of innovation, specifically radical innovation, with (Un)Necessary Inventions.
+Students are introduced to Photoshop and artificial intelligence to understand image generation and manipulation, equipping them with skills to navigate and critically evaluate digital content responsibly as informed digital citizens.
+Students will explore architecture, learn the basics of computer-aided design, and venture into 3D printing by creating and producing their own iconic landmarks.
+Students also learn about physical forces and various engineering disciplines with the Pumpkin Chunkin’ Catapult Challenge and the Break-A-Bridge Challenge.
+Finally, they learn about the four types of innovation, specifically radical innovation, by designing and building (Un)Necessary Inventions.

 • Digital Production

-In today’s world, movies, music, and pop culture play such a prominent role in how we live our lives.
+In today’s world, movies, music, and pop culture play a prominent role in society.
 This course introduces students to the different creative stages of digital production and filmmaking.
-Students will have fun learning an interactive, hands-on approach to the real-world application of moviemaking and the “Art of Storytelling” through the media of the cinematic arts.
-Students study and break down “how and why” movies are made ultimately for our enjoyment and for God’s glory.
+Students will engage in both hands-on and real-world applications of moviemaking and storytelling through the media of the cinematic arts.
+Students will study and break down how and why movies are made ultimately for our enjoyment and for God’s glory.
+The course will culminate with our annual Film Festival where students' film projects will be premiered, and student attendance is required.
+After school course commitment will include: The Film Festival in April.